 Author: Vanessa Ngan, Staff Writer, 2006.

-Solar urticaria is a rare form of physical urticaria (hives) in which the skin swells within minutes of exposure to natural sunlight or an artificial light source emitting ultraviolet radiation.
+Solar urticaria is a rare form of chronic inducible urticaria (hives) in which the skin swells within minutes of exposure to natural sunlight or an artificial light source emitting ultraviolet radiation.
 The reaction may subside within a few minutes or it may persist for up to an hour or more where it can become very disabling.

 Solar urticaria is rare.
 It can occur in both males and females at any time of life.
 The mean age of onset is 35 years, but it has occurred in infant children through to those aged 70 years.